yashkumarbaghel/CS50---projects/README.md

    * Now, the cat only stops falling when it "feels" the brown color.
    * This fixed the jump conflict and made the gravity work smoothly everywhere.

-* **The Fix:**  Implemented a **Colour-Sensing "Ground" Detection**.
-The Sprite now uses a 'forever' loop to constantly monitor contact with "Brown" ground colour, applying a -5 Y-axis force until contact is confirmed, 'only when' not touching the ground.

 ### 3. Collision and AI Logic
 * **Chase Mechanics:** The Bat is programmed to constantly "Slide" towards Tom's coordinates, creating a persistent threat.